sefi0609/Python-Apps/To-Do list web app/README.md

 # To-Do list web
-### A to-do list web app with date, camera and gallery, with a requirements.txt file
+### A to-do list web app with date, camera and gallery.
+I have added a requirements.txt file just in case you want to deploy the app.
 you can take a picture of yourself and save it
 you can upload photos